The following text was written in 2011.

 I taught English in the southern city of Tainan at Kidsland American English School.
-I had a fantastic two years teaching a wide range of students.
+I had a fantastic time teaching a wide range of students.

 I had a Grade 3 class everyday of the week.
 We studied English using the Treasures Series (really fantastic books to help teach children English, lots of brilliant stories and topics covered).
 These students studied English full time at Kidsland America English School.
 They came to class every afternoon after completing their regular Chinese school day.
 I absolutely loved this class.
 It was dominated by noisy boys, there were only two girls in the class but it was still fun and I really grew attached to them.